yushchenko/sencha-touch-talk-at-sydjs/notes.md

 It's also possible to wrap your app into native code if it should be deployed into Apple Store and Google Play.

+Now when we have seen some Sencha's strong sides lets move on to question number two.

 ## Why Sencha Touch Sucks?

 > fragment: <blink>...

+First of all it supports only iOS, Android and the latest Blackberries.
+At the current version there is no support for Symbian and Windows Phone.
+For local australian market it can be fine but if you have customers for example in China than Sencha Touch simply is not an option for you.

 > fragment: 420Kb

+Next, Sencha Touch apps are pretty heavy.
+For my last project built produces 420 Ks of crunched JavaScript and 133 Ks of CSS.
+It is not a small amount to parse for mobile browser and it is not particulary fast to trasfer it over 3G network.

 > fragment: hard to study

+Next, it can take some time to study Sencha Touch.
+A developer who got used to jQuery often thinks in such way:
+I will build my markup first and then I add a pluggin here to create a nice menu and another pluggin there for a carousel...
+This approach works pretty well when you are building a web site.

+With Senha you walk in exactly opposite direction - initially there is no markup at all, you build component hierarchy first and then each component generates all markup required for visual representation.

 > fragment: not on GitHub

+At the end, the last but important thing to mention is Sencha's lisensing.
+There is dual license scheme: you can get the framework under GPL version 3 or under Sencha's own "Free Commercial" lisense.
+This "Free Commercial" lisense is not equal to normal MIT license.
+For Sencha you are getting the source code but it's not on GitHub as most of other JavaScript libraries nowdays.

+OK, lets suppose that you have decided that
+Sencha Touch rather rocks than sucks and you want to start using it today.

 ## How to Study

 > fragment: tutorials

+First of all I would advise you to open up docs.sencha.com in your browser and walk through the tutorials.
+The tutorials come in two forms - articles and videos.
+If you have time read and watch both they cover the same topics but from different perspective, they are not equivalent.

 > fragment: KitchenSink

+Next I would go to examples and open up Kitchen Sink application.
+In fact, it's rather a directory which contains examples of most typical Sencha's use cases..
+At the right top corner there is the button named "Source", using it you can take a look at typical configuration of various components.
+Or if you are lazy like me, you can just copy paste some code into your app.

 > fragment: API docs

+During development you will be mainly using API documentation.
+It's pretty much comprehensive and contains a lot of examples but from time to time you still will want to digg into framework's source code.

 > fragment: source

+You can do this right in browser, just put mouse pointer over class name in API docs and you will see "View source..." link hidden by default.

 > fragment: @

+The last but not least.
+Sencha notifies you about major releases via blog but it's not so with bug fix and beta releases.
+These notification come through their developers forum.
+If you are not too much excited about forums, another way to get these notifications is Twitter via for example Jamie Avins who works in Sencha's dev team.

 ## Thanks

+OK, it's pretty much all Sencha, projects and love for today.
+Thank you for your patience and time.

 [@yushchenko](https://twitter.com/vyushchenko)